kesiev/stampadia/docs/CODEX.md

 - Subquest
   - **The Altar**: Sacrify important resources for other advantages.
   - **The Barman**: Pay gold for health or a short mission.
+  - **The Beastcrafters**: A simple trading card game Stampadians used to play.
+Buy or find new cards and play.
   - **The Bloody Gambler**: Bet HP, roll a die and you may win more HP.
   - **The Elemental Chest**: Find the 2 elemental keys and open a chest containing equipment.
   - **The Fountains**: Decide between two effects.